-Group 42, Inc. ("Group 42") and Bradley L. Radoff, together with other participants (collectively, the "Group 42-BLR Group"), have commenced a process seeking to remove a majority of the current members of your Board of Directors (the "Board") of VAALCO Energy, Inc. ("VAALCO" or the "Company").
-The Group 42-BLR Group is soliciting consents from holders of at least a majority of the outstanding shares of the Company's common stock in order to remove, without cause, four members representing a majority of your Board, three of whom were elected by you on June 3, 2015, at the Company's 2015 Annual Meeting of Stockholders.
-The Group 42-BLR Group is also soliciting consents from holders of a majority of the outstanding shares of the Company's common stock in order to fill the vacancies created by such removal with individuals recommended by the Group 42-BLR Group.
-In short, the Group 42-BLR Group is asking you to turn over control of your Company to persons hand-picked by the Group 42-BLR Group without offering you a takeover premium.
+This Special Meeting is of particular importance to all VAALCO stockholders because the Proposals entail removing four directors of the Company, representing a majority of your Board, three of whom were elected by you on June 3, 2015, at the Company's 2015 Annual Meeting of Stockholders.
+The Proposals also include a proposal to fill the vacancies created by such removal with four individuals recommended by the Group 42-BLR Group.
+In short, the Proposals, taken together, require you to decide whether to turn over control of your Company to persons hand-picked by the Group 42-BLR Group without offering you a takeover premium.